Quantifying structural uncertainty in chemical reaction network inference: Methods

 Parameter estimation via minimising the negative log-likelihood \eqref{eq:neg_loglike} over $\bm\theta \coloneqq (\mathbf{k},\bm{\sigma}^2)$ is prone to overfitting~\cite{hoffmann_reactive_2019}, as the number of reactions in $\CRN^\text{true}$ is typically much smaller than the number of all candidate reactions.
 We thus use a regularisation strategy to counteract this.
 Specifically, we minimise the loss function

 over $\bm\theta$, where $\text{pen}(k;\lambda)$ is a penalty function that penalises larger values of the rate constant $k$, and $\lambda$ is a hyperparameter that controls the penalty strength.
-This approach can be interpreted as performing maximum \textit{a posteriori} estimation, where the penalty function is understood to be the negative log prior density up to an additive constant.
+This approach can be interpreted as performing maximum \textit{a posteriori} (MAP) estimation, where the penalty function is understood to be the negative log prior density up to an additive constant.
 In this work, we investigate four penalty functions: \begin{itemize} \item \emph{$L_1$ penalty:} $\text{pen}(k; \lambda) = \lambda k$.
-This is otherwise known as lasso regularisation, and is arguably the most common penalty function in sparse identification of nonlinear dynamics, e.g., \cite{hoffmann_reactive_2019,,pfister_learning_2019,egan_automatically_2024}.
+This is otherwise known as lasso regularisation, and is arguably the most common penalty function in sparse identification of nonlinear dynamics, e.g., \inlinecite{hoffmann_reactive_2019,pfister_learning_2019,egan_automatically_2024}.